MrYsLab/telemetrix-rpi-pico-w/docs/install_pico_server.md

 ![](./images/router.png)

-You may also the Arduino IDE Serial Monitor to the IP address assigned.
-Because the Arduino IDE disconnects the USB port after an upload, we need to extend the startup delay in Telemetrix4RpiPicoW from 0.5 seconds to a larger number to allow both the selection of
+You may also use the Arduino IDE Serial Monitor to view the IP address assigned.
+Because the
+Arduino IDE disconnects the USB port after an upload, we need to extend the startup delay in Telemetrix4RpiPicoW from 0.5 seconds to a larger number to allow both the selection of